 - courier services

-Pickup points are traditionally offered by post offices, but today can also be found at gas stations, kiosks and at stores, which have the advantage of long opening hours.
-Consumers want pick-up points close to their homes, and also at commuting points.
-Consequently, pickup points are found in cities at railway and metro stations and at other transport hubs.
+Pick-up points are traditionally offered by post offices, but today can also be found at gas stations, mall, kiosks and at stores, which have the advantage of long opening hours.
+Consumers want pick-up points close to their homes, as wellas, at commuting points.
+Consequently, pick-up points are found in cities at railway and metro stations and at other transport hubs.

-Automated pick-up points offer facilities to pick-up and also send packets around the clock, and accordingly, the amount and the use of automated pick-up points has grown rapidly in recent years.
-Low costs are also driving their amounts.
 Courier companies offer premium services for fast and flexible transport services.
 Experiments have also been carried out by providing homes with delivery boxes situated e.g. in garages.
-This enables distribution without the recipient’s presence and facilitates better scheduling of distribution.
-Otherwise, with home deliveries the problem is that all households want their products at the same time (“between 1719”).
+This enables distribution without the recipient’s presence, and facilitates better scheduling of distribution.
+Otherwise, with home deliveries the problem is that all households want their products at the same time (“between 17-19”).

-Online shopping includes also sold nonphysical products and services, such as tickets, games and entertainment content.
-The connected logistics does not require traditional storage or transport, as the goods can be delivered directly to the customer as e.g. electronic or mobile tickets.
-The sales of flight tickets have almost completely moved to internet due to lower costs.
+Online shopping includes also sold non-physical products and services, such as tickets, games and entertainment content.
+The connected logistics does not require traditional storage or transport, as the goods can be delivered directly to the customer as electronic or mobile tickets.
+The sales of travel tickets has almost completely moved to internet due to lower costs.